dafrito/parsegraph/README.md

 Sometimes many sections of the graph are not changing.
-In these cases, paint groups that did not change are not repainted and the paint() callback is not called when the CommitLayoutData algorithm is run.
+In these cases, paint groups that did not change are not repainted and the paint() callback is not called when the CommitLayout algorithm is run.

 * `DirectionNode.crease` - make the current node a PaintGroup
 * `DirectionNode.uncrease` - merge the current node into the parent's paint group